P-p-H-d/mlib/README.md

 This header is for created snapshots.

-A snapshot is a mechanism allowing a reader thread and a writer thread, **working at different speeds**, to exchange messages in a fast, reliable and thread safe way (the message is always passed automatically from a thread point of view) without waiting for synchronization.
+A snapshot is a mechanism enabling a reader thread and a writer thread, **working at different speeds**, to exchange messages in a fast, reliable and thread safe way (the message is always passed automatically from a thread point of view) without waiting for synchronization.